kyoheiu/felix/README_crates.md

 ## v0.9.3 (2022-05-25)

-- `viuer`'s `sixel` feature added, which means in a terminal that supports `sixel`, previewed images become high-res.
 - `-l` option creates a log file in `$XDG_CONFIG_HOME/felix/log`.
 Information such as put, delete, rename, emptying the trash directory, etc. will be recorded.

 For more details, see `CHANGELOG.md`.